Amazon SageMaker Model Monitor: A System for Real-Time Insights into Deployed Machine Learning Models: Model Monitoring Methodology

 \subsection{Application for Detecting Drift in Model Fairness and Bias Statistics}

 Algorithmic bias, discrimination, fairness, and related topics have been studied across disciplines such as law, policy, and computer science \cite{barocas2016big}.
 An automated decision making model may be considered biased if it discriminates against certain features or groups of features.
 The ML models powering these applications learn from data and this data may reflect disparities or other inherent biases.
 For example, the training data may not have sufficient representation of various feature groups or may contain biased labels.

 There are several metrics to measure bias corresponding to different notions of fairness \cite{das2021fairness}.
 Even considering simple notions of fairness leads to many different measures applicable in various contexts (e.g., regulations, laws, ethical principles, and others).
 Consider fairness with respect to gender or age, for example, and, for simplicity, that there are two relevant classes of roughly the same size.
 In the case of an ML model for lending, we may want small business loans to be issued to equal numbers of both classes.
 Or, when processing job applicants, we may want to see equal numbers of members of each class hired.

 Measuring the initial bias of our ML model is just a first step, but is not sufficient to guarantee that the model will remain fair over time.
 In fact, our model might become biased due to a shift in the distribution of the input data, and without a proper monitoring system this might evolve in producing biased automated predictions.
-To tackle this issue, \modelmonitor offers a large variety of different fairness metrics to monitor -- for a comprehensive list of the implemented metrics see \cite{das2021fairness}) -- including Equal Opportunity \cite{hardt2016equality}, Equalized Odds, and many others, that are also included in SageMaker Clarify \cite{hardt2021amazon}.
+To tackle this issue, \modelmonitor offers a large variety of different fairness metrics to monitor -- for a comprehensive list of the implemented metrics see \cite{das2021fairness}) -- including Equal Opportunity \cite{hardt2016equality} and Statistical Parity.